SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/global-intelligence-cloudtrail-devops.md

 Our new app install flow is now in Beta.
 It is only enabled for certain customers while we gather Beta customer feedback.
 If you can see the Add Integration button, follow the "Before you begin" section in the "Collect Logs" help page and then use the in-product instructions in Sumo Logic to set up the app.

-## Collect Logs for the Global Intelligence for AWS CloudTrail DevOps App
+## Collecting Logs for the Global Intelligence for AWS CloudTrail DevOps App

 ### Log Types